jobs, job search, careers, and employment links and information ...your objective source * of the Web's Best Job Search Resources

 Effective Federal Government Resume

 A Federal résumé is similar to a private sector résumé, with much more detail.
-The Federal résumé is one of three documents that can be used to apply for Federal jobs.
+The Federal résumé is one of the documents that can be used to apply for Federal jobs, although most opportunities are now applied for online via USAJOBS and other federal agency websites.

 The Audiences: